melms/MSystemStarter/README.md

-## Project

-A simple widget listing several accounts.
-Accounts can be followed and unfollowed, confirmed by animated onscreen alerts.

-App ~ 70 lines

-Styling ~ 140 lines

 ## Overview

 /src/MSystem.js is an evergrowing MVC framework built on React with powerful Views, Controllers, and Models instead of a plain Component.
 The goals are to: